GraphicsProgramming/blog/blog/2025/2025-01-10-fft-bloom-optimized-to-the-bone-in-nabla/index.md

 For easier nomenclature we say that each thread at a certain stage holds two elements "lo" and "hi".
 These are the elements participating of a butterfly: the one closest to the top of the diagram is "lo", and the other is "hi" (could be counterintuitive but it's because we count from the top).
 Since butterflies are performed in-place "lo" and "hi" can either be the inputs or the outputs of the butterfly, depending on at which moment (although in the same stage) you are inspecting them.
 So with this nomenclature, thread $0$ at stage $2$ needs its own "lo" and the output "lo" of thread $2$ at the previous stage to compute its butterfly, and similarly thread $2$ needs to do the same but with the "hi"s.

-It turns out that at each stage, thread $x$ must use of its own outputs of the previous stage and one of the values of thread $x$ \^ $\text{stride}$, where we consider the stride of the current stage.
+It turns out that at each stage, thread $x$ must use one of its own outputs of the previous stage and one of the values of thread $x$ \^ $\text{stride}$, where we consider the stride of the current stage.
 For example at stage $2$ the stride is $2$ and we can see that the pairs exhchanging ther elements $((0,2)$ and $(1,3))$ can be obtained from one another by XORing their threadID with the current stride.
 The same thing happens at stage $3$ with a stride of $1$.

-Once a thread has figured out with which other thread it must exchange a single value, it must also figure outwhether to keep its "lo" and exchange its "hi" or vice-versa.
-As it turns out, the thread of lower ID exchanges its "hi" and the thread of higher ID exchanges its "hi".
+Once a thread has figured out with which other thread it must exchange a single value, it must also figure out whether to keep its "lo" and exchange its "hi" or vice-versa.
+As it turns out, the thread of lower ID exchanges its "hi" and the thread of higher ID exchanges its "lo".
 You can see this being true in the DIF diagram as well.
 To figure out whether a thread is the one of lower or higher ID in the pair, just check whether `threadID ^ stride` is nonzero, since stride is always a power of two (the result is $0$ for the thread of lower ID and nonzero for that of higher ID).

 If that gets hard to visualize, here's the same diagram with each node colored according to which thread is holding that element at that point in time.
 Thread $0$ is blue, $1$ is red, $2$ is green and $3$ was left white.
 You'll have to excuse my paint skills.
 Remember that for each thread, "lo" is always the elements closest to the top in the diagram, and the other is "hi".